rdevries-thoughtworks/leap_se/pages/docs/platform/en.md

 The provider instance
 ---------------------

 A provider instance is a directory tree (typically tracked in git) containing all the configurations for a service provider's infrastructure.
+A provider instance **lives on your workstation**, not on the server.

 A provider instance primarily consists of:

 * A pointer to the platform recipes.
 * A global configuration file for the provider.